-- Any machine that cannot be stopped immediately after a stop signal is issued, such as single-stroke (or "full-revolution") clutched machinery. - Any machine with inadequate or inconsistent machine response time and stopping performance. - Any machine that ejects materials or component parts through the defined area. - In any environment that is likely to adversely affect photoelectric sensing system efficiency.
-For example, corrosive chemicals or fluids or unusually severe levels of smoke or dust, if not controlled, may degrade the efficiency of the System. - As a tripping device to initiate or reinitiate machine motion (PSDI applications), unless the machine and its control system fully comply with the relevant standard or regulation (see OSHA 29CFR1910.217, ANSI/NFPA 79, ANSI B11, ANSI/RIA R15.06, ISO 12100, IEC 60204-1, IEC 61496, or other appropriate standard).
+- Any machine that cannot be stopped immediately after a stop signal is issued, such as single-stroke (or "full-revolution") clutched machinery. - · Any machine with inadequate or inconsistent machine response time and stopping performance. - Any machine that ejects materials or component parts through the defined area. - In any environment that is likely to adversely affect photoelectric sensing efficiency.
+For example, corrosive chemicals or fluids or unusually severe levels of smoke or dust, if not controlled, may degrade sensing efficiency. - As a tripping device to initiate or reinitiate machine motion (PSDI applications), unless the machine and its control system fully comply with the relevant standard or regulation (see OSHA 29CFR1910.217, ANSI/NFPA 79, ANSI B11, ANSI/ RIA R15.06, ISO 12100, IEC 60204-1, IEC 61496, or other appropriate standard).

-If an EZ-SCREEN is installed for use as a perimeter guard (i.e., where a pass-through hazard may exist), the dangerous machine motion can be initiated by normal means only after the safeguarded area is clear of individuals and the EZ-SCREEN has been manually reset.
-See Section 3.1.2 for further information.
+If an EZ-SCREEN is installed for use as a perimeter quard (i.e., where a pass-through hazard may exist), the dangerous machine motion can be initiated by normal means only after the safeguarded area is clear of individuals and the EZ-SCREEN has been manually reset.
+See Section 3.1.2.

-WARNING . . .
+MARNING . . .
 Read this Section Carefully Before Installing the System